pawgur/MCMEstym/README.md

 # MCMEstym
 //09.10.2016 initial document created by pawelec
+//06.11.2016 the project is under private redevelopment, not all components are available for the time being.

 MCMpropagation.py this is the main component of the project.
 This is a Paython module which helps to evaluate uncertainty in measurement with the Monte Carlo method.